 Recreational Abuse Of Viagra

-Often, men who abuse Viagra will mix the drug with other illegal drugs such as cocaine, Ecstasy, or amphetamines, to enhance sexual performance and produce a euphoric sexual high.
+Recreational Viagra use through snorting or injecting is one of many forms of prescription drug abuse.
+Often, men who abuse Viagra will mix the drug with other illegal drugs such as cocaine, Ecstasy, or amphetamines, to enhance sexual performance and produce a euphoric, sexual high.

 Side Effects Of Snorting Viagra

-When Viagra is prescribed safely under the guidance of a qualified healthcare professional, the drug comes with risks of experiencing adverse side effects.
+Even when Viagra is prescribed safely under the guidance of a qualified healthcare professional, the drug comes with risks of experiencing adverse side effects.
+The active ingredient in Viagra is sildenafil citrate, which is a phosphodiesterase 5 inhibitor (PDE5i).
+It blocks the enzyme PDE5, which prevents the relaxation of smooth muscle tissue in the body.

 - flushing